"FISHING FOR AMOUR"

 Some notes about the original songs.
 "Fishing for Amour" was the by-product of jet-lag and insomnia.
 "Woolly Sheepsong" started out as a humorous song that Tommy Thompson was writing.
 He gave it to me and I of course made it tragic.
 "The French Paratrooper" was inspired by a New York Times photograph taken during the Chadian civil war in the early l980's.
 I found the first line of "Spoonyland" on a bathroom wall in the airport at Libreville, Gabon.
 An incident during that same State Department tour of Africa provided the inspiration for "Councilhouse in Gaborone".
 "Old Mister Soul" came about after a friend suggested that I read Karen Horney's books on neurosis!
 "Secrets in the Sand" was inspired by the swirl of projections surrounding the assassination of Benigno Aquino in the summer of 1983.
 "The Facts of Us" is about a complicated relationship that never really saw the light of day.

-"Come Again, Sweet Love Doth Now Invite," "Fishing for Amour," "Spoonyland", "The French Paratrooper," and "Woolly Sheepsong" are now available as sheet music, scored for piano/vocal, chord symbols included.
+"Come Again, Sweet Love Doth Now Invite," "Fishing for Amour," "Spoonyland", "The French Paratrooper," and "Woolly Sheepsong" are now available as PDF scores, scored for piano/vocal, chord symbols included.
+FMI: SCORES.

 Discography * Musicals *